Audition Requirements by Degree

 You do not need accompaniment.
 If you are doing a pre-recorded audition, the pieces may be recorded separately.

-• See primary instrument audition requirements for classical audition.
+• See primary instrument audition requirements for the classical audition.

-• On-campus auditions: Students are required to attend the “Jazz Jam” scheduled for 1-2 pm, and should come prepared to perform the melody and improvise several solo choruses on the following works: Tenor Madness (Sonny Rollins), Mr. P.C.
+• On-campus auditions: Students are required to attend the “Jazz Jam" as part of their audition day, and should come prepared to perform the melody and improvise several solo choruses on the following works: Tenor Madness (Sonny Rollins), Mr. P.C.
 (John Coltrane), or Lester Leaps In (Lester Young).
 Students will be accompanied by a Lawrence student rhythm section and memorization is preferred.
-Students are also strongly encouraged to prepare a jazz etude, solo transcription, or improvisation on a prepared jazz piece selected by the student, as well as an improvisation to a pre-recorded accompaniment (such as the Jamey Aebersold Play-Along series)
+Students are also strongly encouraged to prepare a jazz etude, solo transcription, or improvisation on a prepared jazz piece selected by the student, as well as an improvisation to a pre-recorded accompaniment (such as the Jamey Aebersold Play-Along series).

 Music Education

-• Those who are interested in majoring in Music Education must complete a regular audition on their primary instrument for admission into the Bachelor of Music degree program.
+• Students who are interested in majoring in Music Education must complete a regular audition on their primary instrument for admission into the Bachelor of Music or dual degree program.
 Prospective Music Education majors will interview for admission to the major during the beginning of their sophomore year.
-Learn more about admissions to the Music Education program.

 Oboe